-• K.C1.1 Apply values of respect, responsibility, equality, and fairness when participating in and out of school settings.

-- K.C1.2 Follow agreed upon rules for discussions when responding to others and making decisions as a group. - K.C1.3 Compare one's own thoughts and opinions with those of others.
+- K.C1.1 Apply values of respect, responsibility, equality, and fairness when participating within and out of school settings schools and communities. - K.C1.2 Follow agreed upon rules for discussions when responding to others and making decisions as a group. - K.C1.3 Compare one's own thoughts and opinions with those of others.